Resonance based schemes for SPDEs: Error analysis

 The first term in \eqref{eq:global_err1} is the local error and it follows from \eqref{eq:stability2} in the stability analysis that there exists a constant $ B_{t,R,W^*_n }>0 $ such that

 Hence it follows from the local error analysis that, for constants $ A_T $ and $B_{t,R,W^*_n} $ and assuming local error order $ \mcO(t^{1+\alpha}) $, we have

 By induction we find, using $ t = T/n $,

-Where $ X_n $ is the random variable induced by the sum in the brackets.
 Note that $ A_{T,R,X_n} $ is a sub-martingale in $ n $ and that loss of order $ \mcO(t) $ arising due to the accumulation of error throughout the iterations.
 It follows then by almost sure boundedness of the Weiner chaos and Doob's maximal inequality that

 We can move to pathwise convergence, again by noting that $ t=T/N $, and rewriting \ref{eq:strong_err} in terms of $ n $ then applying lemma 2.2 of \cite{K.N2007} to obtain, for any $ \eps>0 $

 \end{proof}